 Exclusivity arrangements have been treated as restricting competition by their very nature.
-They therefore do not require proof of restrictive effects (although see response to question 14 concerning the Advocate General's Opinion in Intel).
+They therefore do not require proof of restrictive effects (although see response to question 14 concerning the Court of Justice in Intel).

 UK competition authorities have challenged exclusivity agreements in a series of cases.